FozzieHi/Arrow/README.md

 The Arrow Discord Bot source code.

-How do I make money?
+How do I make money/xp?
 ```
-You can make money by talking in chat with atleast 7 characters, every 30 seconds and you make $50.
+You can make $50 by talking in chat with atleast 7 characters, every 30 seconds, you will also get at random 10-35 xp.

 You can also do ?daily to get $2,000 every 24 hours.
 ```